karel-burda/timers/README.md

 # Continuous Integration
 Continuous Integration is now being run OS X (clang 8.x) and Linux (gcc 5.x) on Travis: https://travis-ci.org/karel-burda/timers

-Compilers are set-up to treat warnings as errors and compiler with the pedantic warning level.
+Compilers are set-up to treat warnings as errors and compiler with the pedantic warning level and build targets as a release type of build (`example` is built as a release with debug symbols because of the valgrind).

 The project is using free Travis services, so the CI process is (because of overhead and expense) broken up into just 2 steps (both with different OS & compiler):
 * `example` -- perform cppcheck on example usage (including `timers themselves`), build on gcc 5.x, run example under the valgrind